 A boolean flag.
 If T, acquire connection from a pool of open connections.
-If the pool is empty, a new connection is created.
-The default is NIL.

-database The database object representing the connection.
+If the database The database object representing the connection.

 This function takes a connection specification and a database type and creates a connection to the database specified by those.
 The type and structure of the connection specification depend on the database type.